-Where a service is provided by either the DHW or another LHN, the DHW, in principle, agree to ensure Service Agreements are established.
-It is expected that the Service Agreements will articulate scope, deliverables and KPIs that will assist the LHN in delivering service requirements.
-In the event that the LHN is experiencing difficulties in establishing required Service Agreements, DHW will provide assistance as appropriate within their role of system leader.
+Where a service is provided by either the DHW or another LHN, the DHW agree to ensure Service Agreements are established in 2022-23.
+It is expected that the Service Agreements will articulate scope, deliverables and KPIs that will assist the LHN in delivering service requirements and performance expectations.
+In the event that the LHN is experiencing difficulties in establishing required Service Agreements, or where services performance requirements cannot be resolved by the parties to the agreement, DHW will provide assistance within their role as system leader as appropriate to mediate and resolve.